About Electrolysis & FAQ

 Electrolysis works by destroying the germinative cells (cells responsible for hair growth) at the base of the hair follicle.
 This is achieved by inserting an ultra-fine wire filament into the hair follicle and distributing a minute current of electricity and/or heat into the base of the follicle, thus destroying the germinative cells and preventing the re-growth of hair from the follicle.

-Permanent hair removal of a specific area requires a SERIES of electrology treatments over a period of time in order for success to be achieved.
+Permanent hair removal of a specific area requires a SERIES of electrolysis treatments over a period of time in order for success to be achieved.
+PLEASE NOTE: Due to many varying factors, there is no way to determine how many treatments an individual may need to achieve permanency.
+This is different for everyone and GREATLY depends on your commitment to the schedule recommended by your Electrologist.

 What areas can be treated?